Tanya Nair

 - ARGOS Research Lab: Transparency Gaps in Surgical LLM Research, Geospatial Disparities in Community Opportunity Metrics: A Data-Driven Framework for Equitable Surgical Resource Allocation

 - University of WA: Working on an automated pipeline to enhance accessibility of .pptx presentations for vision-impaired students.
-Presenting at EDUCAUSE 2025.
+Presented at EDUCAUSE 2025.
+Contribute to the open source script!

 Past Experience